| Wednesday, February 17, 2016Airmail 1941 & The Missing Man Formation 2:12 am cstAll of the new airmail stamps but one are represented

 in addition to the regular postage being either speaicla delivery, air or surface mail.

-And the instructions on the back of the receipt: U.S. certified mail began in 1955 after the idea
+U.S. certified mail began in 1955 after the idea

 was originated by Assistant U.S. Postmaster General Joseph Cooper.
 It is also acceptable to send U.S. Government classified